10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 People can customize their dashboards based on datasets and their specific questions to become more effective in their work, no matter their employment level or department.
 Many dashboards feature drag-and-drop elements and customizations so people can create visualizations that meet their exact needs.

 The following examples illustrate how different teams use BI dashboards to answer their most pressing business questions.
 Each example includes the key metrics tracked, recommended visualizations, and the decisions the dashboard supports.
+For each dashboard type, consider building a compact dashboard spec that covers the primary audience, decisions enabled, KPIs with formulas, data sources, and refresh cadence.
+This structure turns inspiration into implementation.

 Finance dashboard